Clause 3.7 – FIDIC Yellow Book 1999 vs 2017 Explained

 📌 A. “Neutrality” of the Engineer – Define It Operationally

-• Avoid ex parte communication?
+• Avoid ex parte (one-sided) communications?

 • Maintain separate records of engagement?